 Ownership and Reproduction

-Copyright in the images will be wholly owned by the VMC.
-This means that the VMC may use the images in the ways described in this form without notifying, acknowledging or compensating you or your child.
+43. Copyright in the images will be wholly owned by the VMC.
+This means that the VMC may use the images in the ways described in this notice without notifying, acknowledging or compensating you or your child.

 Unless you tell us otherwise via the email below, photographs, video or recordings of you and / or your child may be used by the VMC, the State and Swinburne University in formats that are accessible to the public, including social media channels (Twitter, YouTube, Facebook, Instagram and LinkedIn), websites and any other publications promoting the MFF.
 Children under the age of 18 will be identified by first name only (or not named at all).

 44. The VMC the State and Swinburne University understand that individuals, parents and guardians have the right to withdraw permission for us to use photographs, video or recordings of themselves and/or their child.

 45. If you have read this notice and are comfortable with the VMC using photos, video or recordings as described above, you do not need to take any further action.